Product Designer Resume Examples

 - Use a clean and modern layout to reflect your design skills.

-- Include a portfolio link showcasing a diversity of design projects.
+- Include a portfolio link highlighting a diversity of design projects.

 - Highlight specific tools and software you're proficient with, such as Sketch, Figma, Adobe Creative Suite.